jedr/dude-wheres-my-stocks/README.md

-# Dude, where's my stocks?
+# Dude, where's my stocks

 A programming exercise to write a Node.js REST service that returns stock ticker prices.

-Go to https://dude-wheres-my-stocks.herokuapp.com/ to see it in action.
+Go to <https://dude-wheres-my-stocks.herokuapp.com/> to see it in action.

 ## Endpoints